morrisfranken/argparse/Readme.md

 ```

 # Enums
-One of the reasons for creating this library was to natively support Enums using [magic_enum](https://github.com/Neargye/magic_enum), if it is found on the system, Argparse supports automatic conversion from commandline to `enum`.
-E.g. consider the following example
+One of the reasons for creating this library was to natively support Enums using [magic_enum](https://github.com/Neargye/magic_enum).
+If it is found on the system, Argparse supports automatic conversion from commandline to `enum`.
+Consider the following example:

 ```c++
 enum Color {